Tyulis/rawutil/README.md

 - New format characters, to handle padding, alignment, strings, ...
 - Internal references in structures
 - Loops in structures
+- New features to handle variable byte order

 ## Usage